microsoft/WhatTheHack/057-AzureRouteServer/Coach/README.md

 ### Additional Coach Prerequisites

-The coach should offer the student the afore mentioned script file at the start of the event so credits using the VPN Gateway are not consumed before the Hack.
-If the student opts to do the initial setup manually, bring awareness is going to consume time and is prone to errors.
+The coach should offer the student the aforementioned script file at the start of the event so credits using the VPN Gateway are not consumed before the Hack.
+If the student opts to do the initial setup manually, bring awareness that this is going to consume time and is prone to errors.

-The script takes about 30 minutes to deploy, in the meantime, coach can proceed with a Lecture or explanation of the challenges.
+The script takes about 30 minutes to deploy.
+In the meantime, the coach can proceed with a lecture or explanation of the challenges.

 ## Azure Requirements